szabgab/rust.code-maven.com/pages/read-cargo-toml.md

 ---
-title: Read and parse the Cargo.toml manifes file of a Rust crate
+title: Read and parse the Cargo.toml manifest file of a Rust crate
 timestamp: 2024-04-01T13:30:01
 author: szabgab
 published: true